 The user interfaces are inscrutable, with tiny-fonted "ADMIN SIGN INs" here and orange "ROOM BOOKING" tabs there (you have to click on a "Room Booking" tab to find out who you're tutoring) and two "Change Password" tabs that don't change your password but do lock you out of the system, and nothing you do takes less than 8 steps.
 I have a list of 18 steps to deal with the Online Appointment Calendar.
 The whole thing is stupefying.

-The system was so impossible to navigate that eventually I settled into a routine of using my Verizon account 95%-99% of the time, and checking my two work emails only when my fear that I was missing essential communications grew stronger than my dread .
+The system was so impossible to navigate that eventually I settled into a routine of using my Verizon account 95%-99% of the time, and checking my two work emails only when my fear that I was missing essential communications grew stronger than my dread of dealing with the system.

 So I may have missed the Password Change alerts.
 Assuming the alerts were a) sent and b) actually delivered to one of my 2 work addresses, that is.
 Which I do not assume.

 So I had a long conversation with Help Desk about the EXACT steps involved in changing my password(s) myself.
-Then I had him stay on the line while I looked up passwords, changed passwords, and reconciled passwords.
+Then I had Help Desk stay on the line while I looked up passwords, changed passwords, and reconciled passwords.

 Which brings me back to chemprof.